Paperspace/paperspace-node/README.md

 ## HTTP endpoints

 If you'd prefer to interact with our HTTP API directly, and roll your own client instead of using ours, our HTTP endpoints are also described in our [API documentation](https://paperspace.github.io/paperspace-sdk).

+### Address for HTTP endpoints

+If making HTTP requests directly to the Paperspace HTTP endpoints use the following address for each request: `https://api.paperspace.io`

+### Authenticating to HTTP endpoints

+In order to use the HTTP API directly you must specify the `x-api-key` header with the value of the API key obtained using the procedure above.

+## Other clients

 If you've created an API client in a language other than JavaScript, please [let us know](mailto:support@paperspace.com) and we will link to it here.